bbc/bbc-reith-lectures-sphinx-evaluation/README.md

 They cover almost each year since 1976 and a wide range of different speakers.

 It can therefore be used for the evaluation of multi-speaker Automated Speech Recognition (ASR) system.
-In particular, this script helps with evaluating the [CMU Sphinx3](http://cmusphinx.sourceforge.net/) ASR system, to see how different acoustic and language models compare to each other.
+In particular, this script helps with evaluating the [CMU Sphinx](http://cmusphinx.sourceforge.net/) ASR system, to see how different acoustic and language models compare to each other.

+However the transcripts are not verbatim.
+For example quite a few lectures start with an introduction of the speaker, which is not available in the transcripts.
+Some times, the speaker deviate from the transcripts as well.
+Therefore the results will often be slightly worse than one could expect.

 Dependencies
 ------------

-The evaluation script relies on [SoX](http://sox.sourceforge.net/) being installed, and the Sphinx3 python bindings.
-The latter can be installed using the install-sphinx.sh script, e.g. on Ubuntu 12.04:
+The evaluation script relies on [SoX](http://sox.sourceforge.net/) being installed, and the PocketSphinx python bindings.

->  # apt-get install python python-dev liblapack3gf liblapack-dev liblas1 liblas-dev bison make gcc g++ autoconf automake libtool unzip libsndfile1 sox libsox-fmt-mp3 python-numpy
+>  # apt-get install sox libsox-fmt-mp3 python-numpy python-pocketsphinx

->  # ./install-sphinx.sh

 Getting started
 ---------------